wppbav/developer.wppbav.com/docs/core-resources/brandscape-data.md

 - `brand_name`.
 A text search on the brand name.
 - `year_number`.
 A comma-separated of years by their numbers (for example: 2022) which can be used over a `year_id` filter.
+- `metric_keys` - A comma-separated list of metric keys (for example: `differentation,relevance`) which can be used to automatically get all the available score types for these metrics only without having to get each field specifically.

 ## Relationships & includes